chengxueming/php-html-generator/README.md

 ```
 >Run It
 ![generate html](https://raw.githubusercontent.com/chengxueming/php-html-generator/master/example/static/img/EditTable.png)
+when you click submit it will post a array the same as $ticket format

+## 4. a html for show a php array list

 ```php
     //if you have a tickek to geneartor a edit table and have a function to submit then content to clound server
     $ticket =  [